gnubodhi/Dans-Soil-Alchemy/README.md

 ### ✅ Safety Benefit:
 Thermophilic microbes break down proteins and fats. **Temperatures above 50°C kill any remaining pathogens**.

-## ⚠️ Health Warning
-If  you have children or pets, make sure the bin is sealed and not leaking compost leachette.
 ---

 ## 🌿 Stage 5: Aerobin or Curing Bin (with Lungs)